 The LinkedIn Platform: What the Algorithm Rewards

 The goal is not maximum reach.
-The goal is maximum relevance — content that earns genuine engagement from the specific audience of buyers, practitioners, and influencers the founder is trying to reach.
+The goal is maximum relevance — content that earns genuine engagement from the specific audience of buyers, practitioners, and influencers that the founder is trying to reach.

 The Cadence: What Consistency Actually Requires